Waxing & Sugaring

 I perform the strip sugaring method.
 Sugar is applied and removed by applying a cloth on afterwards.
 Sugaring is better for people with sensitive skin.
 It does not remove a layer of skin so it works better if the hairs are longer than a 1/4".
 It is better for people with oily skin as it does not cause break outs.
 It's also preferred by people who are worried about the unnatural elements of the wax absorbing into their skin.

 In my experience its best to ask for sugaring on the facial area, if you are using a strong retinol or glycolic product skin care regimen.
-Because sugaring doesn't take off a layer of skin.
+People who use excesses amounts of vitamin A, also have trouble with the skin ripping.
+Sugaring doesn't take off a layer of skin.
 It doesn't bruise or rip the skin, as much.

 Depilatory creams: Information.